To report your child absent please:

 Arriving late at school

-The school day commences at 8.20am and any student who arrives after 8.25am will be given a late mark in the register.
+Students should be in their form room at 8.20am ready for the school day to commence, and any student who arrives at their form room after 8.20am (8:21am onwards) will be given a late mark in the register and a 30 minute after school detention the same day.
 The register officially closes at 9.45am and after that time students will be given a mark that shows that they are in school but it will be classed as an unauthorised absence.

 Medical appointments during the school day